 CWA Section 404 requires that any person conducting any activity that involves any discharge of dredged or fill material into waters of the United States, including wetlands, obtain a permit.
 USACE is responsible for issuing permits for the placement of fill or discharge of material into waters of the United States required under CWA Sections 401 and 404.
 Projects that involve construction in streams or wetlands trigger the need for these permits and related environmental reviews by USACE.
-Wetlands are generally considered to be areas that are periodically or permanently inundated by surface water or groundwater, and support vegetation adapted to life in saturated soil.
+Under the CWA, Wwetlands are "areas that are inundated or saturated by surface or ground water at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions. "generally considered to be areas that are periodically or permanently inundated by surface water or groundwater, and support vegetation adapted to life in saturated soil.
 Wetlands are recognized as important features on a regional and national level due to their high inherent value to fish and wildlife, use as storage areas for storm and floodwaters, and water recharge, filtration, and purification functions.
 Technical standards for delineating wetlands have been developed by the USACE, which generally defines wetlands through consideration of three criteria: hydrology, soils and vegetation.
 Under CWA Section 404, the ACOE is responsible for regulating the discharge of dredged or fill material into waters of the United States.
 The term "waters of the United States" includes wetlands and non-wetland bodies of water that meet specific criteria as defined in the Code of Federal Regulations.